settings icon

 Substances that alter a person’s perceptions can be used as legitimate medicines (1 Timothy 4:4).
 They can also be abused for recreation.
 Even worse, they can be used in a predatory manner, influencing others and taking advantage of their skewed awareness.
 The biblical concept of “sorcery” seems to lean toward the latter end of this spectrum.
 A biblical “sorcerer” could be thought of as the equivalent of a modern “drug dealer.”
 Or as the type of person who slips chemicals into a woman’s drink to take advantage of her.

 Galatians 5:20 is part of Paul’s list of contrasts to the fruit of the Spirit (Galatians 5:22–23).
 That list of works of the flesh (Galatians 5:19–21) does not appear to be random.
 The references are collected into groups of similar offenses.
 Paul begins by mentioning sexual sin, then idolatry, then “sorcery”—pharmakeia—and then division, before moving on to drunkenness and debauchery.
-His reference to pharmakeia is grouped closer to idolatry and sexuality than it is to drunkenness, which hints at the use of illicit drugs in ungodly spiritual practices.
+His reference to pharmakeia is placed more closely to idolatry and sexuality than to drunkenness.
+The word order hints that Paul associated pharmakeia with the use of illicit drugs in ungodly spiritual practices.

 John’s references might also be connected to pagan worship; Revelation 9:21 comes immediately after a condemnation of idolatry.
 Yet this reference also sits between mentions of murder and sexual sin.
 Revelation 18:23 is part of a condemnation of Babylon, referring to its “deception.”
 The phrasing closely echoes the statement of Nahum 3:4, which refers to “charms.”
 The Hebrew root word used in Nahum is kesheph.
 That is used in reference to idolatry and often translated as “sorcery,” and is seen in 2 Kings 9:22, Isaiah 47:9, 12, and Micah 5:12.